jasonscalia/jasonscalia.com/content/page/about.md

 ### Career

-I currently work for [Effectual](https://www.effectual.com/), an AWS Premier Partner.
-Prior to that, I've most recently worked at [Rackspace](https://www.rackspace.com) and [Datapipe](https://en.wikipedia.org/wiki/Datapipe) (purchased by Rackspace).
+I currently work for [Databricks](https://www.databricks.com/).
+Prior to that, I've most recently worked at [Effectual](https://www.effectual.com), [Rackspace](https://www.rackspace.com) and [Datapipe](https://en.wikipedia.org/wiki/Datapipe) (purchased by Rackspace).

-I started out as a linux administrator, before becoming an Engineering Manager at Rackspace and then a Cloud Architect at Effectual.
-I've been using AWS since about ~2010.
+I started out as a linux administrator, before becoming an Engineering Manager at Rackspace, a Cloud Architect at Effectual, and most recently a Delivery Solutions Architect at Databricks.

 I'm also working on completing my B.S. in Computer Science with Western Governor's University, so I've been keeping busy!